When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

-If you’re on the lookout for an electric mountain bike that won’t break the bank, you’re in luck!
-We’ve put together a list of the best electric mountain bikes currently available for under £1000.
-While these bikes may not be designed for technical downhill riding, they are versatile hybrid bikes that can handle a mix of on and off-road riding.
+You’re in luck if you’re looking for an electric mountain bike that won’t break the bank!
+We’ve compiled a list of the best electric mountain bikes currently available for under £1000.
+While these bikes may not be designed for technical downhill riding, they are versatile hybrid bikes that can handle both on and off-road.

-With recent price increases, some of the e-bikes featured below have crept just over the £1000 barrier.
-But, we think they’re still worth including on this list.
+With recent price increases, some of the e-bikes featured below have surpassed the £1000 barrier.
+But we think they’re still worth including on this list.

 Things to Consider When Buying a Cheap Electric Mountain Bike